 Then slam your ass onto it in hopes the bait will be stored there.

 I kid you not.
 This entire game consists almost entirely of launching yourself and slamming your ass onto rocks, trees, fences, bushes, and cacti.
-Since every world is insanely large (spanning multiple screens high and wide) and contains about a centillion background objects, be prepared to slam your ass for many hours to come.
+Since the worlds are deceptively large (spanning multiple screens high and wide) and contain about a centillion background objects, be prepared to slam your ass for many hours to come.

-Sure, the villagers sometimes give you clues as to where the baits are hidden.
-This will inevitably help you find one or two.
-But the clues for the remaining baits are either vague, misleading, or nonexistant, which means you'll still have to slam your ass onto every object you come across.
+Sure, the villagers sometimes give you clues.
+This will inevitably help you find one or two baits.
+But the clues for the remaining ones are either vague, misleading, or nonexistant, which means you'll still have to slam onto every object you come across.
 In one example, I was told to "check the last fence".
-Well, there are about 2 dozen fences in this world.
+Well, there are about two dozen fences in this world.
 Which one is "the last"?
 Then I got that same clue in the next world, and that world didn't even have any fences!
-Even worse, sometimes you'll slam into the correct object, but if you don't land exactly right, you won't find the bait.
-So, you might accidentally skip a bait because you tried searching that rock and it didn't work, which leads to hours of endless wandering around.
+Sometimes you'll slam into the correct object, but if you don't land exactly right, you won't find the bait.
+So, you might accidentally skip a bait because you tried searching that rock, and it didn't work, which leads to hours of endless wandering around.

 I'll confess that although I managed to struggle through the first few worlds on my own, I eventually started resorting to a FAQ for the later ones.
 I have to wonder though - if a game doesn't play by its own rules, how much should I really be expected to?

 While you're busy butt-slamming your way around the monotonous environments, you'll be constantly harassed by enemies that either steal your items or send you to jail.
 Getting out of jail requires that you have a jail key in reserve, or else it's game over.
 Getting rid of enemies requires that you use expendable items that become progressively more difficult to replenish the farther you get in the game.
 Villagers that throw you in jail on contact become faster and more plentiful with each new stage, and the damn things never stop chasing you.
-You will inevitably run out of items trying to deal with them and be left in what I call "Sitting Duck Gameplay" - game design that gives you no default method of attack.
+You will inevitably run out of items trying to deal with them and be left in what I call "Sitting Duck Gameplay", where you have no method of attack.

 But wait!
 There's a way to escape the jailers even without weapons.
-The enemies can only walk on set paths, but you can leap off the normal trails and into the background areas (just like you would when searching for the baits.)
-The problem is that once you're off the beaten path, you can't walk anymore.
+The enemies can only walk on set paths, but you can leap off the trails and into the background areas (just like you would when searching for the baits).
+The problem is that once you're off the path, you can't walk anymore.
 You have to get around by jumping.
-So, that means (you guessed it!) even more butt-slamming action!
-By the time I got to the last two stages (both of which require you to do three worlds in a row with no item refills in between), my ass was feeling sore just from watching this spectacle.
+So, that means (you guessed it!) even more butt-slamming!

-If there's any way in which the game tried to be faithful to the movie, it's in the dialogue, which is based on the teen "surfer dude" or "pothead" slang that was further popularized by similar 80's and 90's outlets like Teenage Mutant Ninja Turtles, Wayne's World, and Beavis & Butt-head.
+If there's any way in which the game tried to be faithful to the movie, it's in the dialogue, which is based on the teen "surfer dude" or "pothead" slang that was further popularized by similar 90's outlets like Wayne's World and Beavis & Butt-head.

 While I did find it slightly amusing at first, I only got enjoyment from it out of the first few levels.
 After that, I found that if you didn't answer people's conversations exactly as the game wants you to, you get thrown in jail.
 Since Bill and Ted have a limited vocabulary and even more limited thought capacity, most of their answers are similar, making it impossible to figure out which one is "right".
 The tedium of having to walk all the way across the world again after being sent back to jail or having to start the stage all over again from running out of jail keys far outweighed the entertainment the dialogue provided.
-It's also regrettable that since they operate in separate levels, Bill and Ted never interact with each other, which robs you of one of the finer aspects of the film.
+It's also regrettable that since they operate in separate levels, Bill and Ted never interact with each other, which renders one of the best aspects of the film absent.

-I suppose every concern I have about Bill & Ted's VG Adventure could easily be answered with, "Games based on licensed properties are usually little more than Get Rich Quick schemes".
-I guess it should also be no surprise that a game in which you spend most of your time falling on your ass should land squarely on its, too.
-Thankfully, the Bill & Ted movie got a proper sequel to cleanse the territory stolen by this forgettable outing, which is more of a "bogus journey" than the real sequel claimed itself to be.
+I suppose every concern I have about Bill & Ted's Excellent Video Game Adventure could easily be answered with, "Games based on licensed properties are usually lacking in quality".
+I guess it should also be no surprise that a game in which you spend most of your time falling on your ass should land squarely on its rear, too.
+Thankfully, the Bill & Ted movie got a proper sequel to cleanse the territory claimed by this forgettable outing, which is more of a "bogus journey" than the real sequel's subtitle suggests.